Cheltenham-Open-Data/fix-my-street/README.md

 - Tree is encroaching on road (Brandon Terrace Lane), 21st August :- [https://www.fixmystreet.com/report/6383905](https://www.fixmystreet.com/report/6383905)
 - Tree overhanging property and roadway, 21st August :- [https://www.fixmystreet.com/report/6383902](https://www.fixmystreet.com/report/6383902)
 - Sunken Drain cover shakes the Park Home when lorries goes over it, 21st August :- [https://www.fixmystreet.com/report/6383845](https://www.fixmystreet.com/report/6383845)
-- Overflowing waste bin, 21st August :- [https://www.fixmystreet.com/report/6383544](https://www.fixmystreet.com/report/6383544)
-- The whole pavement round this corner is in a bad state of repair.
-It is a significant hazard on a busy corner.
-Some areas have recently been identified as in need of attention, but there adjacent areas that are equally bad especially the section nearer to the junction with Chapel Lane, 21st August :- [https://www.fixmystreet.com/report/6383136](https://www.fixmystreet.com/report/6383136)
-- Tree is damaged problem, 21st August :- [https://www.fixmystreet.com/report/6383236](https://www.fixmystreet.com/report/6383236)

 <!-- fix_marker ends -->